luca2040/DarkMonitorOverlay/readme.md

 _See the **release section**._

-No installation is needed since this is a portable exe file.
+No installation apart creating the `config.json` file is needed since this is a portable exe file.

 ## Description